Potential for Future Disasters

 If you have read the above, thank you.
 I invite

 comments or questions.
-I would especially like to
+I would especially like to hear about

 jack@planetforlife.com